 Shorter sale cycle.
 Conversational marketing can help shorten your sales cycle.
 Unlike lead capture forms, where the lead may lose interest by the time your business responds, chatbots are able to direct leads to the most suitable sales rep and schedule demos all in one instant conversation.

-Read our blog 5 key benefits of conversational marketing to learn more.
+Read our blog about chatbot business benefits to learn more.

 You may have heard that chatbots are the future of marketing.
 And you might now be wondering whether or not your business should create a bot, and if it’s worth the time and resource…